 If you have been the victim of family violence and have made recordings of violence being committed against you, the Court will consider your difficult circumstances.
 Family violence is defined by section 4AB of the Family Law Act 1975 (Cth) as “violent, threatening or other behaviour by a person that coerces or controls a member of the person’s family (the family member), or causes the family member to be fearful.”

-In the matter of Garner & Garner FamCA 630 (5 August 2016), Judge Berman accepted recordings made by Wife of the Husband swearing at her, calling her names and threatening suicide as admissible evidence.
-While these recordings were made by the Wife without the Husband’s knowledge or consent, it was given to the Court with the consent of both parties.
+In the matter of Garner & Garner FamCA 630, Judge Berman accepted recordings made by the wife of the husband swearing at her, calling her names and threatening suicide as admissible evidence.
+While these recordings were made by the wife without the husband’s knowledge or consent, it was given to the Court with the consent of both parties.
 Judge Berman stated that, “[t]here is no doubt that the father’s language as recorded in the transcripts would satisfy the definition of family violence”.
 His Honour considered the importance of family violence in relation to the interests of the children of the parties concerned.
-Family violence is an issue which was front and centre in the court’s deliberations.
-Where family violence is involved in family law matter, we can therefore expect it to influence the kinds of orders the Court will ultimately make in relation to the children.
+Family violence is an issue which was front and centre in the Court’s deliberations.
+Where family violence is involved in family law matters, we can expect it to influence the kinds of orders the Court will ultimately make in relation to the children.

-In these circumstances, recordings or even transcriptions of recordings given with the consent of both parties are more likely to be admitted by the court, especially in light of how difficult it usually is in obtaining evidence of family violence.
+In these circumstances, recordings or even transcriptions of recordings given with the consent of both parties are more likely to be admitted into evidence by the Court, especially in light of how difficult it usually is to obtain evidence of family violence.

-In summary, recordings that are made without the person’s knowledge or consent is rarely going to be definitely helpful to your family law proceedings.
-There have been a multitude of family law cases where the Court has allowed the recordings as admissible evidence but then made a negative finding against the person who made the recording due to that person showing they have in fact provoked the behaviour in the recording.
-In other circumstances, the Court considers the way in which the children were involved in a recording, as exposing children to conflict between parents or situations of family violence, or directly involving children by prompting them to make a certain comment about the other parent, is not at all in their best interests.
+Recordings made without the person’s knowledge or consent is rarely going to be definitely helpful to your family law proceedings.
+There have been a multitude of family law cases where the Court has allowed the recordings as admissible evidence but then made a negative finding against the person who made the recording due to that person showing they had provoked the behaviour in the recording.

 Due to the complex matrix of laws and case law, the distinction between different scenarios is nuanced.
 For example, the Victorian legislation states that a private recording may not be unlawful if you are in fact a party to the conversation, meaning there is a distinction between recordings of your ex-partner saying something to you and recordings of your ex-partner saying something to the children in your presence.
-Another example will be that a video recording of your ex-partner during changeover for your personal protection is likely to be treated different to an audio recording of a conversation between you and your ex-partner.
+Another example will be that a video recording of your ex-partner during changeover for your personal protection is likely to be treated differently to an audio recording of a conversation between you and your ex-partner for other purposes.

-If you are experiencing family violence and are in immediate danger, the most important step to take is to call the police (000) and find safety.
-If you feel unsafe and your ex-partner discovers that you have recorded them, it could inflame the situation and place you in further danger.
+If you are experiencing family violence and are in immediate danger, the most important step to take is to call the police (000) and seek safety and refuge.
+If you feel unsafe and your ex-partner discovers that you have recorded them, it may inflame the situation and place you in further danger.